Data Frames - Part 2

 [0.08441655 0.23657328 0.23316028 0.20316681 0.19438933]

-The result is that the average column correlation is on the order of 0.2 for the columns with indices 1 to 4 and less than 0.1 for the column with index 0, which is the age.
+The result is that the average column correlation is on the order of 0.2 for the columns with indices 1 to 4, and less than 0.1 for the column with index 0 (which is age).

 The sum over rows or columns has given us a reduced set of values to look at.
 We can now take the final step and average over all correlation coefficients.
-This will yield the average correlation of the data set.
-It condenses the full bivariate analysis into a single number and can be a starting point when comparing e.g. different data sets of the same type.
+This will yield the average correlation of the dataset.
+It condenses the full bivariate analysis into a single number, and can be a starting point when comparing different datasets of the same type, for example.

 PYTHON